hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 * Add Teams and Permissions
 * Select Admin Team

 Using this, we can drill into the finer details of how we can assign some of the default roles that exist within the platform, and how we can enable more fine grained customisation of those.
+This means we can configure our workspaces in such a way as to allow say, the `dev` team to own and manage changes in `dev` and `test`, but Terraform runs in `prod` might require an extra level of approval from the `admin` team, for example.

-And this is something you can also do at the Project level, although at the time of this talk Projects have only been Generally Available for a few weeks and will continue to evolve as time goes on.
-But hopefully you can see how you might start to create a comprehensive permissions model around who can access the Projects and Workspaces managed by Terraform here.
+Working with Teams and Permissions is also something you can do at the Project level, although at the time of this talk, Projects have only been Generally Available for a few weeks and will continue to evolve as time goes on.
+But hopefully you can see how you might start to create a comprehensive permissions model around who can access and influence the Projects and Workspaces managed by Terraform here.

 ## Environment Promotion